What You Must Remember About Powerful Visuals

 This is the trap of thinking things need to look fancy.
 You think a crowded page looks professional.
 It looks needy.
 Top leaders don’t want a "full" page; they want a clear direction.

 One strong piece of data that shows a huge loss or a huge opportunity is worth more than ten pages of "interesting" charts.
 If you only have one meaningful fact, make that fact the entire visual.
 Use the empty space to make it stand out.
-A single, strong "Visual Argument" shows you are confident enough to know what truly matters.
+A single, strong "Visual Argument" shows you know what matters.
 Only beginners fill up space because they are scared of silence.

-The biggest career risk isn't being wrong; it’s being boring.
-If you show a "summary" meant to please everyone, you wasted the executives' time.
-They didn't hire you to be a reflection; they hired you to be a filter.
+The biggest career risk is not being wrong; it’s being boring.
+If you show a "summary" meant to please everyone, you wasted the executives’ time.
+They didn’t hire you to be a reflection; they hired you to be a filter.

-If a leader argues with your visual, that's great—you've started an important, high-level discussion.
-That's the point.
+If a leader argues with your visual, that’s great.
+You’ve started an important, high-level discussion.
 Because you used a clear "Visual Argument," the conflict is out in the open where it can be fixed, instead of hidden in a confusing report.
 An expert uses visuals to force a choice.
-If you are scared to take a stand, stay out of the leadership room and let someone else take charge.
 If you want the big promotions, you need the courage to point at a chart and say, "This is the right path."

 Be in Charge with Every Part of Your Visuals

 Stop seeing your charts as just decoration; treat them as your main tool for gaining power.
-Slipping back into the BAD_HABIT of just "brightening up" data shows you are junior and waste the time of expensive leaders.
-As a top partner, you must make the CHANGE to turn hard facts into clear, instant ideas that guide big decisions.
+Slipping back into the habit of dressing up data with colors instead of arguments shows you are junior and waste the time of expensive leaders.
+As a top partner, you must shift to turning hard facts into clear, instant ideas that guide big decisions.

 Companies don't want quiet people who agree with everything; they need leaders who show confidence with every piece of information they share.
 Stop being just a designer and start acting like the strategic helper your career needs.
 Simplify your message until no one can ignore it.